 Positive Action for Women

-andpeers as a result of fear and stigma
+- Isolation from their friends, family and peers as a result of fear and HIV stigma;

-- From the larger cultural conversation around HIV and women’s wellness, including in clinical research, media, culture
+- Isolation from the larger cultural discourse around HIV and women’s wellness, including in clinical research, media, culture and communications.

 With the help of leaders and communities across the country, we launched PAFW in 2017 with a $2 million investment.
 Since then, PAFW has resourced more than 35 projects that have connected more than 4,000 women of color living with HIV to other women, organizations and sources of support.
 These community led initiatives forged in-person and online networks, created content by and for women of color living with HIV, fueled community-led research to close gaps in and elevated the voices of women of color living with HIV to more than 4.5 million people.
 Read more about PAFW’s successes, learnings and insights from the pilot phase here.

 Research and Art, Breaking Down Isolation with Take My Hand

 Based on the real stories of Black cis and trans women living with HIV, Take My Hand is ViiV Healthcare’s newest impact theatre piece and community activation that focuses exclusively on the urgency and hope around Black women and HIV.
 As part of ViiV’s Positive Action for Women initiative, the performance and discussions turn research into art, helping audiences feel more comfortable talking about HIV and how to connect women living with HIV to networks of support.

 Positive Action for Women Grantee Spotlight: AIDS Foundation of Chicago – The Women’s Connection